intrepidOlivia/pixelstomp-server/README.md

 # friendly-radius
-A web app to search your social media friends by location.
-Try it out here: [Friendly Radius](http://www.pixelstomp.com/app/friendly-radius.html) on Pixelstomp
+Node server scripts for a web app that will search your social media friends by location.
+Client-side code not included in this repo, but you can try it out here: [Friendly Radius](http://www.pixelstomp.com/app/friendly-radius.html) on Pixelstomp